vladi-rh/rhoai-genaiops-lab-instructions/docs/6-honor-code/1-guardrails.md

 Robust guardrails need layered enforcement outside the model (pre/post filters, classifiers, policy engines, and allow/deny lists) to reliably block disallowed behavior and data leakage.

 So let's dive into them.
-And for this, we need to introduce an exiting tool: Trusty AI Guardrails Orchestrator!
+And for this, we need to introduce an exciting tool: Trusty AI Guardrails Orchestrator!

 <!--
 ## Common Guardrails Tools and Approaches